-- Assault (threat) of an individual with a dangerous substance or implement - Assault or threat with a weapon - Being under the influence of any controlled dangerous substance governed by the Uniform Controlled Dangerous Substance Law, or any prescription drug not prescribed to the accused cadet, or any chemical substance that affects the central nervous system and produces stimulant, depressant, euphoric, or hallucinogenic effects to the mind or body - Carrying, possessing, or using a firearm, knife with a blade of two inches or longer, or any

-- other instrument the purpose of which is lethal force. - Distributing, selling, giving, or loaning any controlled dangerous substance governed by the Uniform Controlled Dangerous Substance Law, or any prescription drug. - Engaging in consensual sexual acts on school property or at any activity of which the school has jurisdiction. - Engaging in non-consensual exposure of body parts in a sexual manner to another. - Engaging in cadet-initiated intentional physical altercation with a member of the school staff.
+- Assault (threat) of an individual with a dangerous substance or implement - Assault or threat with a weapon - Being under the influence of any controlled dangerous substance governed by the Uniform Controlled Dangerous Substance Law, or any prescription drug not prescribed to the accused cadet, or any chemical substance that affects the central nervous system and produces stimulant, depressant, euphoric, or hallucinogenic effects to the mind or body - Carrying, possessing, or using a firearm, knife with a blade of two inches or longer, or any other instrument the purpose of which is lethal force. - Distributing, selling, giving, or loaning any controlled dangerous substance governed by the Uniform Controlled Dangerous Substance Law, or any prescription drug. - Engaging in consensual sexual acts on school property or at any activity of which the school has jurisdiction.